pallavjain002/Bot-Chat/DESIGN.md

 **Document Indexing and Storage:**

 Documents uploaded and associated with conversations.
 Content chunked into passages (e.g., by paragraphs or fixed token size) and stored in database as text.
-No full embeddings or vector DB required; simulate with keyword-based retrieval.

 **Retrieval Method:**